rancher/rke2/docs/install/ha.md

   - "CriticalAddonsOnly=true:NoExecute"
 ```

-Note: The NGINX Ingress and Metrics Server addons will **not** be deployed when all nodes are tainted `CriticalAddonsOnly`.
+Note: The NGINX Ingress and Metrics Server addons will **not** be deployed when all nodes are tainted with `CriticalAddonsOnly`.
 If your server nodes are so tainted, these addons will remain pending until untainted agent nodes are added to the cluster.

 ### 3. Launch additional server nodes
 Additional server nodes are launched much like the first, except that you must specify the `server` and `token` parameters so that they can successfully connect to the initial server node.